cnorick/curse-of-strahd-notes/Misc/Guest as Granny.md

 ### Playing Morgantha at the Windmill
 At some point while the characters are at the windmill, Granny will make another appearance.
-They'll proba
+They'll probably start off the sessions talking with the daughters at the windmill.
+But there is a really good chance, given their experience already with the pies, that they'll get into a fight.

+Initial